-A typical example of the attachment of guides is shown in Figure A.1 of Annex A of this ETA.
-In the design of the connection at ultimate limit state in accordance with EN 1993-1-1, the effects of horizontal force $V_d$ , its induced moment and the friction forces shall be considered.
+A typical example of the attachment of guides is shown in Figure A.1 of Annex A. In the design of the connection at ultimate limit state in accordance with EN 1993-1-1, the effects of horizontal force $V_d$ , its induced moment and the friction forces shall be considered.